 Not having a formal working remote policy in place can lead to confusion, miscommunication and poor productivity.
 That’s why it’s important to create a work from home policy that sets expectations for your employees, keeps them on track while working from home and helps mitigate any potential legal problems.

 Here are 11 ground rules, guidelines and expectations to consider including in your remote work policy:

 1. Purpose and scope

-Additionally, are contractors, part-time employees, interns and new hires covered by the policy, or does it apply only to full-time employees who have been with your company for a certain amount of time?
+Additionally, specify whether contractors, part-time employees, interns and new hires are covered by the policy, or if it only applies to full-time employees who have been with your company for a certain amount of time.

 2. Eligible positions and employees